stevemk14ebr/RETools/README.md

 # COM-Code-Helper
 * Com plugin for IDA pro to automatically identify and label many com interfaces and some vtable structures

+# SingleFileExtractor
+* A utility for extracting .NET single file bundles to disk while maintaining the internal bundle folder structure.
+Also supported by ILSpy fwiw.

 # IdaScripts
 Python helper scripts to do random stuff.
 May contain wrappers around ida operations, binja operations, or misc python utilities useful in low level stuff.
 See https://hex-rays.com/blog/igors-tip-of-the-week-33-idas-user-directory-idausr/ for the easiest way to use the plugins and configs.